opencv/opencv/modules/imgproc/doc/filtering.rst

 -----------------------
 Applies the adaptive bilateral filter to an image.

-.. ocv:function:: void adaptiveBilateralFilter( InputArray src, OutputArray dst, Size ksize, double sigmaSpace, Point anchor=Point(-1, -1), int borderType=BORDER_DEFAULT )
+.. ocv:function:: void adaptiveBilateralFilter( InputArray src, OutputArray dst, Size ksize, double sigmaSpace, double maxSigmaColor = 20.0, Point anchor=Point(-1, -1), int borderType=BORDER_DEFAULT )

 .. ocv:pyfunction:: cv2.adaptiveBilateralFilter(src, ksize, sigmaSpace[, dst[, anchor[, borderType]]]) -> dst

-    :param src: Source 8-bit, 1-channel or 3-channel image.
+    :param src: The source image

-    :param dst: Destination image of the same size and type as  ``src`` .
+    :param dst: The destination image; will have the same size and the same type as src

-    :param ksize: filter kernel size.
+    :param ksize: The kernel size.
+This is the neighborhood where the local variance will be calculated, and where pixels will contribute (in a weighted manner).

     :param sigmaSpace: Filter sigma in the coordinate space.
-It has similar meaning with ``sigmaSpace`` in ``bilateralFilter``.
+Larger value of the parameter means that farther pixels will influence each other (as long as their colors are close enough; see sigmaColor).
+Then d>0, it specifies the neighborhood size regardless of sigmaSpace, otherwise d is proportional to sigmaSpace.

-    :param anchor: anchor point; default value ``Point(-1,-1)`` means that the anchor is at the kernel center.
-Only default value is supported now.
+    :param maxSigmaColor: Maximum allowed sigma color (will clamp the value calculated in the ksize neighborhood.
+Larger value of the parameter means that more dissimilar pixels will influence each other (as long as their colors are close enough; see sigmaColor).
+Then d>0, it specifies the neighborhood size regardless of sigmaSpace, otherwise d is proportional to sigmaSpace.

-    :param borderType: border mode used to extrapolate pixels outside of the image.
+    :param borderType: Pixel extrapolation method.

-The function applies adaptive bilateral filtering to the input image.
-This filter is similar to ``bilateralFilter``, in that dissimilarity from and distance to the center pixel is punished.
-Instead of using ``sigmaColor``, we employ the variance of pixel values in the neighbourhood.
+A main part of our strategy will be to load each raw pixel once, and reuse it to calculate all pixels in the output (filtered) image that need this pixel value.
+The math of the filter is that of the usual bilateral filter, except that the sigma color is calculated in the neighborhood, and clamped by the optional input value.

 blur